-Brooke Hogan Flaunts Her Legs In Tiny Shorts & Says That She Wants ‘To Go Fast’
+Brooke Hogan Flaunts Her Legs In Tiny Shorts & Says That She Wants 'To Go Fast'

 Most of Brooke's outfit wasn't visible in the shot, but she wore a pink crop top which she paired with what appeared to be tiny daisy dukes and black boots.
 While some of her clothing was blocked by the vehicle, the singer-songwriter's enviable sun-kissed legs were on display.

 In the accompanying caption, Brooke revealed that she was interested in a speedy journey.
-The image — and the message posted with it — also went down a treat with her admirers.
-As of this writing, the upload has gained thousands of likes and plenty of positive feedback in the comments section.

-“You are so beautiful,” wrote one Instagram follower, capping off the compliment with some flower emoji.
+The image -- and the message posted with it -- also went down a treat with her admirers.
+As of this writing, the upload has gained thousands of likes and plenty of positive feedback in the comments section."You are so beautiful," wrote one Instagram follower, capping off the compliment with some flower emoji.

 "Marry me and/or bear me sons," wrote a second Instagrammer, who didn't hold back when it came to showcasing his desire for the media personality.